websanco/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites/ab-testing/running-and-monitoring-ab-tests.md

 1. Click *Run* and then click *OK*.

-You can cancel a running test at any time using the *Terminate Test* button.
+You can cancel a running test at any time by clicking *Terminate Test*.
 A record of the tests completed or canceled is available under the History tab.
 To delete an A/B Test, you must terminate the test first.

    ![You can cancel a running A/B Test using the Terminate Test button.](./running-and-monitoring-ab-tests/images/02.png)